Église Notre-Dame-de-la-Nativité de Bercy: History

 Before the construction of the Notre-Dame-de-la-Nativité church in Bercy, the inhabitants of what was, at the time, the village of Bercy, were very far from their parish church - Église Sainte-Marguerite in the Faubourg Saint-Antoine.
-In 1677, the church was built by the fathers of Christian doctrine, who gave it the name of Notre-Dame de Bon Secours.
-The convent church became a parish church in 1790, following the creation of the commune of Bercy.
+In 1677, the church was built by the religious order, les prêtres de la Doctrine-Chretienne (fathers of Christian doctrine), who gave it the name of Notre-Dame-de-Bon-Secours.
+This church became a parish church in 1790, following the creation of the commune of Bercy.

-It was demolished in 1821 because it was almost in ruins, but was rebuilt in the following years (the first stone was placed on June 8, 1823) by the architect André Chatillon.
+It was demolished in 1821 because it was almost in ruins, but was rebuilt in the following years (the first stone was placed on 8 June 1823) by the architect André Chatillon.
 It was consecrated in 1826 with the name of Our Lady of the Nativity.
+The church was a central element of the community of merchants and workers operating the wine warehouses of Bercy.

 In May 1871, the church was destroyed again during the uprising of the Paris Commune, along with the first Town Hall of the twelfth arrondissement.
 It is the only Parisian church to suffer this fate.
-The church was then rebuilt to an identical plan by the architect Antoine-Julien Hénard, who was also rebuilt the 12th arrondissement’s town hall.
+The church was then rebuilt to an identical plan by the architect Antoine-Julien Hénard, who also rebuilt the 12th arrondissement’s town hall.

 The church was completely inundated during the Seine flood of 1910.

 In April 1944, during the Second World War, the church was damaged by the bombardment of the nearby railway tracks of Gare de Lyon.

 In 1982, a fire destroyed the first bench, a crucifix and part of the floor.
 It was restored in 1985.

 The church was listed as a historical monument in 1982.

-Architecture
+Exterior

 The architecture of the church is modeled on ancient Roman basilicas.

 The church has a main nave and two side naves with slightly projecting transepts.
-Its style, sober and solid, is however distinguished by a porch of classical style, with pediment and columns, and by an apse decorated on the outside with Byzantine-inspired motifs.
+Its style, sober and solid, is distinguished by a porch of classical style, with pediment and columns, and by an apse decorated on the outside with Byzantine-inspired motifs.

-The two sculptures on the facade — of Saint Peter and Saint Paul — are 1866 works by students of the French school.
+The two sculptures on the facade are of Saint Peter and Saint Paul.
+Saint Peter is on the left and his statue is attributed Jean Valette.
+The statue of Saint Paul is attributed to Louis Auguste Roubaud.